ThinkR-open/isc-proposal/proposal_neo4j.md

 project, with support from their various communication channels: blog posts, social media, newsletter…

-Neo4J has confirmed us that they will help us along the way for any technical question/issue.
+Neo4J has confirmed to us that they will help us along the way with any technical question/issue.
 We will also be granted an account to neo4j.com/cloud.

 ### Beta testers

-We gathered a list of 8 beta testers, that will help us test along our developments.
+We gathered a list of 8 beta testers, that will help us testing throughout our developments.
 A list can be found on the GitHub repo of this proposal (11).

 ## Milestone